Sudan Food and Drink

 Moukhbaza: Paste of mashed bananas.

-Fassikh: Fish with a tomato and onion sauce.
+Fassikh: Fish prepared with onions, spices and tomato sauce.

 Karkaday: Popular tea made from hibiscus flowers.

 Alcohol is banned in Sudan and strict punishments are given to people caught with alcohol.

 Alcohol is strictly prohibited.